 The main disadvantage of nubuck leather is that it is less durable than full-grain leather and shows wear sooner.

-Vegan is a type of synthetic leather.
+Vegan leathers are a type of synthetic leather.
 Usually, shoes made out of vegan materials target customers that do not want any product derived from an animal.

 Insulation materials for hiking boot uppers are thick and are often multi-layered.
 The purpose is to maximize insulation.
 Shoes with this material are perfect for cold and wet conditions.

 Ethylene vinyl acetate is the standard material for the midsoles of lighter and softer hiking boots.
-If you’re planning to go on a short hiking or hiking in the daytime with a less challenging environment, then EVA is the perfect material for the midsole of your shoes.
+If you’re planning to go on a short hike or hike in the daytime with a less challenging environment, then EVA is the perfect material for the midsole of your shoes.